zerocurrencycoin/MyZeroWallet/README.md

 Please post issues, concerns, comments, and pull requests.

-myzerowallet a client-side browser based wallet for Zero [ZER] based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.
+MyZeroWallet a client-side browser based wallet for Zero [ZER] based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.

 # Adapted